gsr-ee/BNN-PYNQ/README.md

 		- training: scripts to train on the Cifar10, GTSRB and MNIST datasets and scripts to pack the weights in a binary format which can be read by the overlay
 	-	bitstreams: contains the bitstreams for the 5 overlays
 		- pynqZ1-Z2: bitstreams for Pynq devices
+		- zedboard: bitstreams for Pynq devices
 		- ultra96: bitstreams for Ultra96 devices
 	-	libraries: pre-compiled shared objects for low-level driver of the 5 overlays each for hardware and software runtime
 		- pynqZ1-Z2: shared objects used by Pynq devices
+		- zedboard: bitstreams for Pynq devices
 		- ultra96: shared objects used by ultra96
 	-	params: set of trained parameters for the 5 overlays:
 		- <a href="http://yann.lecun.com/exdb/mnist/" target="_blank"> MNIST </a> and <a href="https://www.nist.gov/srd/nist-special-database-19" target="_blank"> NIST </a> dataset for LFC network.
 Note that NIST dataset is only applicable to LFC-W1A1 by default.